Overcoming limitations on gate fidelity in noisy static exchange-coupled surface qubits: Results

 \subsection{QOCT in the decoherence-free limit}

-In this section, we employ Krotov method from QOCT (see Methods) to design optimal pulse shapes for realizing NOT gate on the second qubit.
-We apply the method on the identical drift Hamiltonian as in the previous section.

 To set an identical condition for comparison, we set the width for the optimal pulse to be $\tau = 50$ ns, which is the same as the pulse width for Rabi rate synchronization method.
 We use a flattop pulse as the initial guess for optimization.
 The Krotov method parameters are $\lambda_a = 10$ and $N_\text{iter} = 600$ (see Methods for detailed explanation).
 The optimal pulse obtained after 600 iterations is presented in Fig.~\ref{fig:qoct_no_decoherence}(a).
 It is more relevant to analyze the frequency domain obtained via Fourier transform of the optimal pulse, as shown in Fig.~\ref{fig:qoct_no_decoherence}(b).
 The spectrum reveals four pronounced peaks located at $\omega_\text{RF1,2,3,4}$, which are resonant frequencies corresponding to single-qubit flips of the drift Hamiltonian (see Fig.~\ref{fig:fig1_abstract}(a)).
 This is in contrast to the Rabi rate synchronization method, where the spectrum obviously has only two peaks at $\omega_\text{RF1}$ and $\omega_\text{RF2}$.
 One can consider that the initial flattop pulse comprises all frequencies, and the optimization process with Krotov method selects the relevant ones.
 The optimal pulse found via Krotov method shows a realization of the NOT gate with unit fidelity (up to numerical error), as shown in Fig.~\ref{fig:qoct_no_decoherence}(c).
-In addition, the inset indicates that the optimal pulse can achieve nearly perfect fidelity for any coupling strength $J$.
+In addition, the inset indicates that the optimal pulse can achieve nearly perfect fidelity for any coupling strength $J$ { as long as the Larmor frequency difference is non-zero and $J$ is large enough to clearly separate the individual transition energies (see also Supplemental Material, Fig.~\ref{fig:J_omega})}.
 This result suggests that the Krotov method utilizes all degrees of freedom in the control Hamiltonian to achieve high-fidelity quantum gates.

 We further illustrate the spin evolution of the second qubit, corresponding to four initial states, on the Bloch sphere in Fig.~\ref{fig:qoct_no_decoherence}(d).
 The spin trajectory is computed from the reduced density matrix, with fast oscillations removed using interaction picture (see Methods for detail).
 It is worth to notice that the vector of final state is slightly smaller than unit length due to the partial mixing of eigenstates.